rajeevnksingh/rajeevnksingh/README.md

 - 👋 Hi, I’m @rajeevnksingh
-- 👀 I’m interested in learning new skils and create POCs for them
+- 👀 I’m interested in learning new skills and to create POCs for them
 - 🌱 I’m currently learning web3
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me please email me at: rajeev.niranjan.k.singh@gmail.com